Purpose of this notice

 We are also bound by our professional body’s codes and regulations, including client confidentiality and the protection of client data.

 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

 This notice relates to the following David Allen group of businesses David Allen, David Allen IT Limited, David Allen AgriBusiness Limited and Debts-In Limited.
 This statement covers each business area.

-We have nominated our HR Specialist, Deirdre Burnet, to be responsible for our Data Protection.
-Our HR Specialist is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
+We have nominated our Audit Manager David Brookes, to be responsible for our Data Protection.
+David is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
 Contact details are provided at the end of this privacy notice.